furinehigh/Koinonia/README.md

 - Mana shop to buy spells such as Rage n Heal spells
 - Bost posts or communities with spells
 - Seperate profile page for each users.

-# Upcomming features and changes
-- Changing these words:
+- Changed these words:
     community -> network
     post -> signal
+- Instead of votes there will be signal strength
+- Seperate page for all the signals(posts)

+# Upcomming features and changes
 - Users can add echoes(comments) to signals(posts)
-- Seperate page for all the signals(posts)
 - Fading posts according to signal strength

-- Instead of votes there will be signal strength
+# Prerequisites
+- Node JS
+- NPM
+- PostgreSQL or other DB
+- Github OAuth Client and Secret
+- Image hosting API

 # Installation
 1. Clone the repo, i'm sure u know how to achieve this, r? or maybe not so...